kanokidotorg/kanoki-blog/_posts/2022/08/2022-08-24-pandas-extract-numbers-and-floats-from-string.md

 Alternatively, We could also use **Pandas.Series.str.extractall()** to extract multiple numbers from string, It extract capture groups in the regex pat as columns in DataFrame.

-It takes the same parameters as str.findall() and returns a DataFrame  with one row for each match, and one column for each group.
+It takes the same parameters as **Pandas.Series.str.findall()** and returns a DataFrame  with one row for each match, and one column for each group.
 Its rows have a `MultiIndex` with first levels that come from the subject `Series`.
 The last level is named ‘match’ and indexes the matches in each item of the Series.

 ```python
 df1=df['A'].str.extractall(r'(\d+(?:\.\d+)?)')